Training-Free Sketch-Guided Diffusion with Latent Optimization: Related Work

 \subsection{Sketch-based Image Synthesis}

 Several methods~\cite{voynov2023sketch, mou2023t2i, zhang2023adding, peng2023sketch, cheng2023adaptively, koley2024handle} have been proposed to perform the sketch-to-image synthesis task by training additional networks.
 These methods are capable of transforming abstract inputs, such as edge maps, into realistic images.
-However, they are constrained by the need for additional data and training.
-In addition, their effectiveness is often restricted because they strictly adhere to a limited range of sketch types.
+However, they require extra data and training, which limits their scalability and accessibility.
+Moreover, their performance often depends heavily on the type and quality of the sketch.
 When users provide only rough and crude sketches, these methods tend to generate content of lower quality, as they rely heavily on the detail and accuracy of the input sketch.

-Some training-free methods~\cite{tumanyan2023plug, hertz2022prompt} are proposed for similar tasks, such as generating images following the guidance given by a reference image.
-However, when sketches are used as guidance, the performance of these methods is limited due to the domain gap between the sketch image and the real image.
-Unlike these methods, our method not only follows position control but also reconstructs the core feature of the sketch in the generated image, differentiating it from existing approaches.
+In contrast, training-free methods~\cite{tumanyan2023plug, hertz2022prompt} perform tasks by leveraging guidance from a reference image.
+Yet, their performance declines when the guidance is a sketch, due to the domain gap between sketches and real images.
+Unlike existing approaches, our method not only preserves positional alignment but also reconstructs the core features of the input sketch in the generated image—achieving high fidelity without requiring additional training.